IRS standard mileage rate for 2026

 Where to report on Schedule C

 Report the standard mileage deduction on Schedule C, Line 9 (Car and Truck Expenses).
-In Part IV of Schedule C (or the corresponding part of the instructions), you'll answer vehicle questions including:
+Add business parking fees and tolls separately when they qualify.

 Records still required even with the standard rate